TUSHAR90SHARMA/TUSHAR90SHARMA/README.md

 - 👋 Hi, I’m @TUSHAR90SHARMA
-- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Projrcts
+- 👀 I’m Detailed-oriented and motivated Entry level Data Analyst with a Diploma in Software Engineering.
+Skilled in SQL, MS-Excel, Power BI, and Python for data cleaning, analysis, and visualization.
+Passionate about transforming raw data into meaningful insights to support business decision-making.

 <!---
 TUSHAR90SHARMA/TUSHAR90SHARMA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.